AgoraIO-Extensions/Agora-Java-Server-SDK/README.md

   Refer to `Examples/src/java/io/agora/rtc/example/scenario/SendReceiverStreamMessageTest.java` for sending and receiving stream messages.

+- Audio 3A Processing

+  Refer to `Examples/src/java/io/agora/rtc/example/scenario/Audio3aTest.java` for audio 3A processing.

 #### Common Issues

 - Ensure the Java environment is correctly installed and configured.